Midland Railway 2000 Class

 The Midland Railway 2000 Class was a class of 40 0-6-4T steam locomotives designed by Richard Deeley.
 They were known as "flatirons" or "hole-in-the-wall tanks" because of their distinctive shape; their side tanks extended to the front of the smokebox and they had a distinct cut-out in the side tanks to access the motion.
 They were numbered 2000–2039.

 Development

 They were originally developed from 0-4-4T types designed for commuter work with an extra set of driving wheels.
 Acceleration and stability were poor however, and after one derailed they were relegated to freight work.
 All were rebuilt with Belpaire fireboxes and superheaters between 1920 and 1926.
 The superheated engines had slightly longer smokeboxes which extended slightly in front of the side tanks.

 Ownership change

 The locomotives passed to the London, Midland and Scottish Railway (LMS) in 1923.
 They kept their Midland Railway numbers and the LMS gave them the power classification 3P.

 Accidents and incidents

 The class were rough riders at speed.
-They were liable to oscillate on poor track, which led to a number of derailments.
+They were prone to oscillate on poor track, which led to a number of derailments.